fvanderbiest/docker-volume-git-backup/README.md

 # sync

 This image is the one watching for updates on a given file and performing the commit & push when change is detected.
+The volume to backup should be mounted on `/var/local/data`.

 Example usage:
 ```yaml